fortran-team/ethertheories.com/sections/03-section.md

 \[p.12\]
 speech on the subject.
-All the principal elements of the doctrine of Prohibition were present a century ago, and have not changed materially since that time.

-<span id="p01"></span>
-Строка с ПОПОЙ
-These clergymen of the 1830's had a grievance against the liquor industry, which their habits of thought did not permit them to formulate in any other way than as a demand that liquor-selling be
+All the principal elements of the doctrine of Prohibition were present a century ago, and have not changed materially since that time. <a id="p01"></a>Строка с ПОПОЙ These clergymen of the 1830's had a grievance against the liquor industry, which their habits of thought did not permit them to formulate in any other way than as a demand that liquor-selling be